JonRoss767/Spotify-Manager-App/README.md

 This is a web app made by Jonathon Ross, designed to manage a users spotify account and give insightful statistics about their music.

+This app will be hosted on a serve once some basic functionality is finnished being implemented

 This app will include (if not already implemented) features such as:
     - View users spotify profile and all information about it
     - View, Add, and Remove songs to a users liked tracks